Asynchronous Fully-Decentralized SGD in the Cluster-Based Model: Preliminaries

 In addition, the estimations have \emph{bounded variance}, i.e., there is a non-negative constant $\sigma\in \R$ such that

 These are standard assumptions in SGD analysis~\cite{Bubeck15,bottou2018optimization,GhadimiL13a}.

 At the end of the algorithm, each nonfaulty process $i$ outputs an estimate of the learning parameter, $\mathbf{x}^i \in \R^d$.
 We require the algorithm to \emph{externally converge with expected error $\epsconverge>0$} (simply called \emph{to converge} in the optimization literature).
-In the \emph{strongly-convex} case, where there is a single minimum $\mathbf{x^*}$, the algorithm externally converges if for every nonfaulty process $i$:

-In the non-convex case, we require the algorithm to converge to a point with zero gradient.
-In this case, the algorithm externally converges if for every nonfaulty process $i$:
+The convergence requirement expresses the quality of the solution relative to a minimal one.
+It varies according to the assumptions on the cost function, whether it is strongly-convex (Section~\ref{section:strongly convex}) or not (Section~\ref{section:non convex}).

-The algorithm \emph{internally converge with expected error $\delta>0$}, if for every pair of nonfaulty processes $i$ and $j$:
+The algorithm \emph{internally converge with expected error $\delta>0$}, if for every pair of nonfaulty processes $i$ and $j$ and valid execution tree of the algorithm $\mathcal{T}$: